kdgdkd/ramiho/README.md

 tts=$tts_on
 ```

+You can also turn the sound on by sending **99** to ramiho.
-If you are using an external numberic pad, this mode works better deactivating BloqNum (so the buttons send functions, like END or PgDn, instead of numbers).
-This way, when you press one of the buttons (1-9) you'll hear the name of the device on that position.
+If you are using an external [numeric pad](http://edpanfleto.com/kdgdkd/assets/numpad.png), you may want to deactivate BloqNum, so the buttons send functions, like arrows, END or PgDn, instead of numbers.
+Now, instead of commands, what lies below the numbers are the devices in the list.
+If you press 3 (PgDn), you'll hear the name of the third device in the list.
+You may dis/connect them normall using the operators.

 ## Epilogue